-Is U.S. Bancorp (NYSE:USB) a good stock to buy now?
-Money managers are turning bullish.
-The number of long hedge fund bets rose by 3 recently.
-Our calculations also showed that USB isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
-USB was in 50 hedge funds’ portfolios at the end of the fourth quarter of 2019.
-There were 47 hedge funds in our database with USB holdings at the end of the previous quarter.
+Is U.S. Bancorp (NYSE:USB) a buy right now?
+Prominent investors were becoming less hopeful.
+The number of bullish hedge fund positions dropped by 3 in recent months.
+U.S. Bancorp (NYSE:USB) was in 48 hedge funds’ portfolios at the end of the second quarter of 2020.
+The all time high for this statistics is 53.
+Our calculations also showed that USB isn’t among the 30 most popular stocks among hedge funds (click for Q2 rankings and see the video for a quick look at the top 5 stocks).
+There were 51 hedge funds in our database with USB holdings at the end of March.

-At the end of the fourth quarter, a total of 50 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 6% from the previous quarter.
-The graph below displays the number of hedge funds with bullish position in USB over the last 18 quarters.
-So, let’s examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the second quarter, a total of 48 of the hedge funds tracked by Insider Monkey were long this stock, a change of -6% from the previous quarter.
+On the other hand, there were a total of 39 hedge funds with a bullish position in USB a year ago.
+So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Among these funds, Berkshire Hathaway held the most valuable stake in U.S. Bancorp (NYSE:USB), which was worth $7853.5 million at the end of the third quarter.
-On the second spot was Yacktman Asset Management which amassed $267.5 million worth of shares.
-AQR Capital Management, Millennium Management, and Basswood Capital were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Basswood Capital allocated the biggest weight to U.S. Bancorp (NYSE:USB), around 4.76% of its 13F portfolio.
-Hi-Line Capital Management is also relatively very bullish on the stock, dishing out 4.14 percent of its 13F equity portfolio to USB.
+The largest stake in U.S. Bancorp (NYSE:USB) was held by Berkshire Hathaway, which reported holding $4858.8 million worth of stock at the end of September.
+It was followed by D1 Capital Partners with a $651.3 million position.
+Other investors bullish on the company included Yacktman Asset Management, D E Shaw, and AQR Capital Management.
+In terms of the portfolio weights assigned to each position Gillson Capital allocated the biggest weight to U.S. Bancorp (NYSE:USB), around 4.92% of its 13F portfolio.
+D1 Capital Partners is also relatively very bullish on the stock, dishing out 4.86 percent of its 13F equity portfolio to USB.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|